Single-use plastic products ban

 - plastic balloon sticks.

-Check out some of the other key actions the Queensland Government is undertaking to avoid, reduce, reuse and recycle more waste in Queensland .
+Check out more key actions the Queensland Government is undertaking to avoid, reduce, reuse and recycle more waste in Queensland.